Architecture (BSc Honours)

 About the Course

-This exciting and innovative Honours Degree programme has been developed with the support of the local architectural profession and in consultation with the Royal Institute of Architects of Ireland (RIAI).
+This exciting and innovative Honours Degree programme has been designed in response to the guidelines of the UNESCO/UIA Charter for Architectural Education, the European Qualifications Directive (2005/36/ EC) relating to the Architectural Profession, and the Royal Institute of Architects of Ireland (RIAI) Education Policy.

-How is my time split between CIT and UCC?
+How is my time split between MTU Cork and UCC?

-This is a joint programme between CIT and UCC.
-The majority of lectures, practicals and studio work are held in the Cork Centre for Architectural Education in Copley Street, Cork City.
-Some instruction may take place in the CIT campus and the UCC.
+This is a joint programme between MTU Cork and UCC.
+The majority of lectures, practicals and studio work are held in the Cork Centre for Architectural Education, Douglas Street, Cork City.
+This new School of Architecture houses state-of-the-art technology, including IT, workshop space and 3D laser cutting materials.

 How much of my time is devoted to studio and project work?